How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Machine Unlearning: Problem Definition and Existing Methods

 \subsection{The Examined Unlearning Methods}

 Approximate unlearning methods aim to approximate a model retrained from scratch without the unlearned examples.
 This popular approach offers computational efficiency but may not fully remove the effect of the unlearned data.
-We consider the following approximate unlearning methods in this work:

-\begin{itemize} \item \textbf{SCRUB Unlearning} \cite{unbounded_MUL}: SCRUB is a data-driven unlearning method that uses a teacher-student model approach.
-The original model (the teacher) remains unchanged, while a new model (the student) is trained to imitate the teacher on the data that should be retained and diverge from the teacher on the data that should be unlearned.
-This divergence is achieved by maximizing the Kullback-Leibler (KL) divergence between the teacher and student predictions for the examples to unlearn, appearing as the third sum in the following optimization:

-which is solved by iterative optimization that is initialized to the original model \(\vec{w}_0\).
-Here \(l_{\rm CE}(\cdot,\cdot)\) represents the cross-entropy loss; \(d_{\text{KL}}(\vec{x};\vec{w_0}, \vec{w})\) measures the KL-divergence between the softmax probabilities of the student $\vec{w}$ and teacher $\vec{w}_0$ for an input $\vec{x}$; and \(\alpha\) and \(\gamma\) are scalar hyperparameters to determine the importance of the optimization objective terms (including to determine the importance of the retain and forget sets).

-\item \textbf{Negative Gradient (NegGrad)} \cite{eternal_sunshine,unbounded_MUL}: Similar to fine-tuning, NegGrad starts from the original model and fine-tunes it both on data from the retain and forget sets, but negates the gradient for the latter.
-The unlearning optimization is

-which is solved by iterative optimization, initialized to the original model $\vec{w}_0$.
-The hyperparameter \(\alpha\) balances the contributions of the retain set and the forget set.

-\item \textbf{L1 Sparsity Unlearning} \cite{l1_sparsity}: This method employs model pruning for machine unlearning, implemented by solving an optimization problem that modifies the original parameters \(\vec{w}_0\) using \textit{only the retained training data} \(\mathcal{D}_\mathrm{r}\), and an \(\ell_1\)-norm penalty that sparsifies the unlearned model parameters:

-This optimization is solved by iterative optimization, initialized to the original model $\vec{w}_0$.
-The regularization parameter \(\gamma\) controls the level of the sparsity penalty, targeting the reduction of parameter values that were previously influenced by the forget set \(\mathcal{D}_\mathrm{f}\).
-This pruning reduces the model dependency on the forget set by eliminating parameters that are less essential for the retained data.
+We consider the following approximate unlearning methods in this work: SCRUB \cite{unbounded_MUL}, Negative Gradient+ (NegGrad+) \cite{unbounded_MUL}, L1 Sparsity unlearning \cite{l1_sparsity}, Saliency-based Unlearning (SalUn) \cite{salun}, Random Labels (RL) \cite{eternal_sunshine}.
+See Appendix \ref{appendix:sec:Additional Details on Unlearning Methods} for more details, including formulations and hyperparameters.
+Importantly, unlike the other unlearning methods here, L1 Sparsity uses only the retain set and does not use the forget set.